Fair Scheduling Law Starts July 2018

-When the employee loses scheduled hours, then the employee must pay half the the wages for the hours that the employee was scheduled for, but lost.
+When the employee loses scheduled hours, then the employee must pay half the wages for the hours that the employee was scheduled for, but lost.
 This includes anytime that the employer subtracts hours from the employee’s schedule.

 It also includes changes in the schedule that results in a loss of hours or cancellations of the employee’s scheduled shifts.
-Finally half wages must be paid when the employee is scheduled for on call shifts that they are not calling in to work for.
+Finally, half wages must be paid when the employee is scheduled for on-call shifts that they are not calling into work for.

 |1 hour of pay in addition to wages earned||½ of all Hours scheduled but not worked|